 (Pictured at Folly Beach) The Parezo family: Jenn & Enan with their children

 Chef Enan Parezo received his culinary degree from Johnson & Wales University after earning a degree in hospitality management from The University of South Carolina.
 This Baltimore, Maryland native has lived in South Carolina since 1998.
 He has worked as the Chef de Cuisine at The Charleston Place Hotel as well as several upscale restaurants throughout his career.
 Enan ventured out on his own to cater as a personal chef for local Charleston families before opening Twenty Six Divine, which he continues to do to this day.
-He enjoys playing with his two young children, spending quality time with his wife Jenn, and creating flavorful modern tea sandwiches for the tea room and his loyal clientele.
+He enjoys playing with his two young children, spending quality time with his wife Jenn, and creating flavorful modern tea sandwiches for the tea room and divine dinners for his loyal, local clientele.

 Pastry Chef Jenn Parezo is a 2003 graduate of Le Cordon Bleu College of Culinary Arts in Scottsdale, Arizona.
 Upon graduation, she made her way to South Carolina and fell in love with the charm of the Lowcountry.
 She met her future husband, Enan, four days after moving to Charleston fifteen years ago while working at Seabrook Island.
 She worked for The Charleston Place Hotel & The Sanctuary on Kiawah Island while simultaneously helping Enan start his personal chef business.
 She is grateful for the quality time she is able to spend with her husband Enan and two young children.